stmugisha/software-design-docs/README.md

 The structure for each of the template documents will most definitely vary due to;
 * differences in requirements for different software projects.
-* varying design practices across different companies & industries.
+* varying design practices across companies & industries.

 ## Types of software design documents: